eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

-The purpose of this version of the document is to establish high level requirements as reference to create uniform conditions for the implementation of the legislative act and to define the technical specifications, standards and procedures that the Commission shall develop for the purpose of implementing the [eIDAS Regulation](https://eur-lex.europa.eu/eli/reg/2024/1183/oj), and which are related to the following topics:
+The purpose of this version of the document is to establish high level requirements as reference to create uniform conditions for the implementation of the legislative act and to define the technical specifications, standards and procedures that the Commission will develop for the purpose of implementing the [eIDAS Regulation](https://eur-lex.europa.eu/eli/reg/2024/1183/oj), and which are related to the following topics:

 - Wallet Unit core functionalities ([art.
 5a](https://eur-lex.europa.eu/legal-content/EN/ALL/?uri=CELEX:32024R1183#d1e1347-1-1))